cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

   * Changed URLs (404)
   * Intermittent outages/errors (may be a ConnectionError or a 500 response)

+## Operations/maintenance

+> You must have [installed and authenticated kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) before executing commands.
+It's also useful to set your default cluser to our data-infra-apps cluster.
+>
+> These `kubectl` commands assume your shell is in the `kubernetes` directory, but you could run them from root and just prepend `kubernetes/` to the file paths.

 ### Restarting the archiver
-Rolling restarts with kubectl use the following syntax.
+Rolling restarts with `kubectl` use the following syntax.
 ```shell
 kubectl rollout restart deployment.apps/<deployment> -n <namespace>
 ```